kvpz/CypressAutomationIntro/readme.md

 This recursive method can be called during the execution of Cypress commands.
 Termination of the function will be occur at the discovery of an element with text 'History'.

+### How to determine if the current element in focus is a child of a particular element
+A working example: while executing many keyboard TAB events with Cypress,<sup>1</sup> you would like to determine if each current element in focus is a child of a particular element.<sup>2</sup> Determining if the current element is a child of a particular element should be an amortized O(1) procedure, and thus leaving the time complexity of the parent task, tabbing through all page elements, at O(*n*), where *n = amount of focusable elements*.

+To determine if an element is a child of another, there are several solutions:
+1. ```cy.parents()```

+ <sup>1</sup>The TAB event is the conventional method of navigating a page with a keyboard.\
+ <sup>2</sup> The TAB event was used in this example to encourage forethought on the complexity of code surrounding our
+  target problem.

 ## Unexpected pecularities

 Look at the code below.
 What is the value of ```user``` in the lambda function?